jsshargel/Active-Directory-Lab/README.md

 # Active-Directory-Lab
 - This tutorial outlines how to set up a lab running active directory.
+- I learned how to build this lab from Josh Madakor.
+- You can check out his github at https://github.com/joshmadakor1 or his youtube channel at https://www.youtube.com/c/JoshMadakor
 # Technologies Used
 - VirtualBox
 - Powershell